sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 ## Troubleshooting Cloudbreak

->>>>TO-DO: How about 'cbd doctor'?
+[comment]: <> (TO-DO: How about 'cbd doctor'?
 I read in the Cloudbreak docs that "The doctor command helps you diagnose problems with your environment, such as common problems with your docker or boot2docker configuration.
-You can also use it to check cbd versions."
+You can also use it to check cbd versions.")

 ### Checking the Logs